Carlo Maratta: Mature years, 1662–c. 1680

-In 1676 Maratta painted the grandiose Death of St. Joseph for the chapel of Empress Eleonore Magdalene of Neuburg as well as the Martyrdom of St. Blaise and St. Sebastian (Genoa, San Biagio) for the Roman church of San Carlo ai Catinari.
+In 1676 Maratta painted the Death of St. Joseph for the chapel of Empress Eleonore Magdalene of Neuburg as well as the Martyrdom of St. Blaise and St. Sebastian (Genoa, San Biagio) for the Roman church of San Carlo ai Catinari.
 His major works of this period include: The Appearance of the Virgin to St. Philip Neri (c.
 1675) now in the Pitti Palace in Florence, The Virgin with Saints Carlo Borromeo and Ignatius of Loyola, and Angels (c.
 1685) for the church of Santa Maria in Vallicella (c.
 1675) and The Assumption of the Virgin with Doctors of the Church (1686) for the Cybo Chapel in Santa Maria del Popolo.
 The latter is a measured and, to a certain degree, cold composition, but it presents its subject forcefully and is a clear precedent of 18th-century Neoclassicism.
 It was not, as his critics claimed, numerous depictions of the Virgin that earned him the nickname Carluccio delle Madonne or ‘Little Carlo of the Madonnas', but his gifted interpretation of this theme.
 Other works included an altarpiece, The Death of St Francis Xavier (1674-79) in the San Francesco Xavier Chapel in the right transept of the Church of the Gesù.

 His work of the 1670s culminated in the series of the Four Seasons (untraced), commissioned by Cardinal Luis Manuel Fernández de Portocarrero for the king of Spain, Charles II, and known through engravings and the preparatory drawings, and in work on the Apollo and Daphne (1681; Brussels, Royal Museums of Fine Arts of Belgium), executed for Louis XIV.
 This was one of the most celebrated works of the time, to which Bellori dedicated a eulogistic pamphlet, and which earned the painter the title of Royal Painter to the French Court.

 Maratta was a well-known portrait painter.
 He painted Sacchi (c.
 1655, Prado), Cardinal Antonio Barberini (c.
 1660 Palazzo Barberini), Pope Clement IX (1669, Vatican Pinacoteca) and various self-portraits (Uffizi, Florence (1682) and Royal Museums of Fine Arts of Belgium, Brussels (c.
 1695)).
 He also painted numerous English sitters during their visits to Rome on the Grand Tour, having sketched antiquities for John Evelyn as early as 1645.

 In 1679 or 1680, his mistress, Francesca Gommi (or Gomma) gave birth to their daughter Faustina.
 He legally recognized her as his daughter in 1698 and upon becoming a widower in 1700, Maratta married the girl's mother.
 His daughter's features were incorporated into a number of Maratta's late paintings.
 She later married the poet Giambattista Felice Zappi and became a prominent poet and member of the Academy of Arcadia In 1704, Maratta was knighted by Pope Clement XI.